tj-experiment/benchmark/README.md

 # speed_test
-Iterate over `10_000_000` items and recorded execution time for each language.
+Iterate over `10_000_000` records and recorded execution time for each language.

 Fastest:
 - `Cython`: `0.0021949999999965053` milliseconds